elotroalex/chiens/_texts/translation.md

 - {:.speaker} Toussaint.

-- {:.prose .prose-indent} All the bitterness and all the hope on the backs of my hands, in the palms of my star apple hands, will not console me.
+- {:.prose .prose-indent} All the bitterness and all the hope on the backs of my hands, in the palms of my caimito hands, will not console me.

 <!-- - {:.prose .prose-indent} Toutes les mordorures et tout l'espoir au dos des mains, au creux des mains des feuilles de caïmitiers ne me consoleront pas. -->